tzipperle/mplstyle/docs/use.rst

 	ax0.set_xlabel(r'Power ($kW$)')
 	ax0.legend()

-Makes 1st plot by choosing its location on the first figure, setting trigonometric functions and configuring additional parameters.
+This creates the first plot by choosing its location on the first figure, setting trigonometric functions and configuring additional parameters.

 ::